 The video’s movements from the singer’s mouth, precede the sound.
 After a while of searching on Google, you discovered that your headset is having a delay or delay in sound compared to the corresponding image.

 In this article, videoaudioaccessories.com will discuss about: How To Fix Bluetooth Audio System Delay (Windows, Macbook…).
 Let’s started now:

-Bluetooth Audio System Delay: Cause
+Why Bluetooth Audio System Has Been Delay?

 To know why your Bluetooth Audio is lagging or delaying the sound.
 First, you need to understand what audio latency is, and how audio is transmitted over Bluetooth.

-With a normal wired connection, the audio delay will be around 5-10ms.
+With a normal cable connection, the audio delay will be around 5-10ms.
 But for devices that connect wirelessly, Bluetooth will have an ideal latency of 34ms to 100-300ms for true wireless or Bluetooth headsets.